 Instead of quietly dealing with confidence and body image issues, let’s all make like Stenberg, and strive to be more open with ourselves and others.
 This way, we won’t feel so alone.

 Taking one look at her razor-sharp bone structure is enough to understand why Hari Nef belongs to the same modeling agency, IMG, as It girls like Gisele and Gigi.
 Nef is also the first transgender model that IMG ever signed.
-Nef’s success as a model is significant in itself, but she is also an activist, and she is extremely vocal about issues facing the transgender community as well as those that women everywhere struggle with.
+Nef’s success as a model is significant in itself, but she is also an activist.
+She is extremely vocal about issues facing the transgender community, as well as those that women everywhere struggle with.

 For Cipriana Quann, one-half of the online publication Urban Bush Babes, loving her natural hair was a process.
 In her Byrdie exclusive, Quann opened up about her struggles to accept it.
 She explains how she fought her natural hair for years, trying to conform to what she thought others viewed as ideal and beautiful.
 Ultimately, however, she found her greatest inspiration in her mom.
 “I wanted to represent the kind of beauty I felt most comfortable with and idolized when I was younger, which was my mother’s image,” she told us.
 “I was done with masking my identity to represent a false beauty to please the standards of others.
 Beauty is in the eye of the beholder, and at the end of the day, I realized the most important beholder was me.”

-If you’re curious about how Quann cares for that amazing hair, she swears by natural oils like Nature’s Way Extra Virgin Olive Oil ($17) and Jamaican Black Castor Oil ($10) to nourish it from the inside out.
+If you’re curious about how Quann cares for that amazing hair, she swears by natural oils like Nature’s Way Extra Virgin Coconut Oil ($10) and Jamaican Black Castor Oil ($14) to nourish it from the inside out.